 CHANGE IN THE INDUSTRY SINCE “THELMA & LOUISE”

-MARTIN: Twenty-eight years after “Thelma & Louise” came out, what are your thoughts about how things have changed for women in the industry?
+MARTIN: Twenty-five years after “Thelma & Louise” came out, what are your thoughts about how things have changed for women in the industry?

 TOWNSEND: I feel like we’re in a very exciting time right now.
 There’s so many women out there in the industry, that have a presence, and we are getting the acknowledgement that we deserve in terms of fresh and immediate attention.
 That doesn’t mean of course that we’re anywhere near where we need to be.